 Learn How to Get Into Vet School

-As most aspiring vets are aware, there are only 28 veterinary schools accredited by the American Veterinary Medical Association in the U.S. and admissions are highly competitive.
+There are only 30 veterinary schools accredited by the American Veterinary Medical Association in the U.S. and admissions are highly competitive.
 Getting into vet school certainly isn't easy, but you can greatly increase your chances of acceptance by achieving good grades, gaining varied experience, and carefully crafting your application package.

 Applying with a 4.0-grade point average is every applicant's goal, but it often doesn't end up being the reality.
 Don't give up if you don't have a perfect average.
 Generally, most schools look for at least a 3.0-grade point average; straight A's are not mandatory.
 Many students can get in with a grade point average in the 3.5 to 3.9 range if they have a combination of great practical experience and solid recommendations.
 Holding positions of leadership in college organizations is also a big plus for your application.